Albert Bierstadt

-Albert Bierstadt (January 7, 1830 – February 18, 1902) was a German American painter best known for his lavish, sweeping landscapes of the American West.
-He joined several journeys of the westward expansion to paint the scenes.
-He was not the first artist to record the sites, but he was the foremost painter of them for the remainder of the 19th century.
+Albert Bierstadt (January 7, 1830 – February 18, 1902) was a German-American artist best known for his monumental landscapes that glorified the American West.

-Bierstadt was born in Prussia, but his family moved to the United States when he was one year old.
-He returned to study painting for several years in Düsseldorf.
-He became part of the second generation of the Hudson River School in New York, an informal group of like-minded painters who started painting along the Hudson River.
-Their style was based on carefully detailed paintings with romantic, almost glowing lighting, sometimes called luminism.
-Bierstadt was an important interpreter of the western landscape, and he is also grouped with the Rocky Mountain School.
+Bierstadt was born in Solingen, Germany and emigrated with his family to New Bedford, Massachusetts at age two.
+In 1853, Bierstadt traveled to Germany to study painting for several years in Düsseldorf.
+On his return, Bierstadt became part of the second generation of landscape artists associated with the Hudson River School in New York.
+Bierstadt's travels to Colorado and Wyoming territories in 1859 shifted his artistic focus to the American West.
+He joined geographical and geological surveys to document scenery.
+The grand, theatrical vistas he painted of the Rocky Mountains, Sierra Nevada, and Yosemite Valley brought acclaim and made Bierstadt a financial success, yet also drew criticism when tastes and perspectives shifted.

 Early life and education

 Bierstadt was born in Solingen, Rhine Province, Prussia, on January 7, 1830.
 He was the son of Christina M. (Tillmans) and Henry Bierstadt, a cooper.
 His older brothers were prominent stereo view photographers Edward Bierstadt and Charles Bierstadt.
 Albert was just a year old when his family emigrated to New Bedford, Massachusetts, in 1831.
 He made clever crayon sketches in his youth and developed a taste for art.

 In 1851, Bierstadt began to paint in oils.
 He returned to Germany in 1853 and studied painting for several years in Düsseldorf with members of its informal school of painting.
 After returning to New Bedford in 1857, he taught drawing and painting briefly before devoting himself full-time to painting.